Business Support Services

 The following are approaches, tools and methodologies that can be used to systematically analyse and develop your business.

-- Visioning (What you do you really want to do?
-How can your business deliver it?)
+- Visioning (What do you really want to do?
+How can your business deliver it?).

 - Sounding board, somebody to be there, provides alternative ideas.

 - Financial and non-financial key performance indicators.